 The ESF Office of Student Affairs is guided by the college’s strategic goal of providing an outstanding student experience.
 The creative and dedicated team of professionals in Student Life work to achieve this goal by creating opportunities for personal and leadership development, through community-focused learning experiences, and by offering services to promote academic and career success.

-- ESF's Office of Multicultural Affairs
+- ESF's Office of Diversity and Inclusion

 Students at ESF may take advantage of all of the student activity opportunities and support services provided by Syracuse University and are welcome to join their student clubs and organizations as well.

 - Syracuse University's Department of Recreation Services

 Recreation Services is committed to promoting healthy lifestyle choices while continuing to develop and maintain healthy and entertaining recreational activities for the diverse University community.
 They provide intramural and club sport leagues, fitness classes, outdoor education programs wellness programming and more.

 - The Slutzker Center for International Services at Syracuse University Mix-It Up Meetings

 Mix It Up embraces all groups on the SU and ESF campus, providing them with a space for dialogue and opportunities to work together on fun projects that focus on the international issues on-campus and in the city of Syracuse.
 Discussions and lectures explore identity, intercultural communication, and integration on the SU campus.